 About Sabia Wade

 As a coach, board member, investor, educator, and programming development consultant for organizations throughout the birth and reproductive health industry, every part of Sabia’s work centers on liberation of all people through reproductive justice.
-Her newest business, Loads of Pride, is a new frontier in the trucking industry, centering jobs for BIPOC and Queer individuals, and aims to show just how connected it all is.
-Her book Birthing Liberation: How Reproductive Justice Can Set Us Free is available for pre-order and will be out March 2023.
+Her book Birthing Liberation: How Reproductive Justice Can Set Us Free is out and available for purchase.